 What are the policies and regulations of the government to protect employees – the workers?

 What do local stakeholders to lobby their government?

 - UTICA also provides all business operators of a complaints’ digital platform through which CEO or companies’ managers could put their complaints and/or their questions.
 UTICA will transmit these requests to the relevant institutions in order to find solutions.
 The hypertext address: https://forms.gle/H6McZhLn2ubNZE2D7

 - Set up of a multi-stakeholders’ governmental committee devoted to fellow up the most impacted companies by Covid-19.
 It is composed of representatives from ministry of finance and ministry of social affairs, the Tunisian Central Bank, UTICA (employers’ organization, UGTT, Tunisian Professional Association of Banks and Financial Institutions and UTAP (trade union of agriculture and fishing).
 Its main objective is to save jobs and protect workers’ rights.

-What are local organisation doing to support and protect workers?
+What do local organisations do to support and protect the workers?

-What have been the responses and requests of business associations to support the industry?
+What has been the response and requests of business associations to support the industry?

-What are international brands doing to support suppliers and protect workers?
+What are international brands doing to support the suppliers and protect the workers?

 Covid-19: Unions mobilise across Middle East/North Africa

 IMF: Policy responses to Covid-19